23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 The ad slogan became extremely popular among kids and common people as it is short, crisp and related to the product.

 It provokes people to try the product and get its essence.
-It is one of the most popular Indian TV ads that reveal the effectiveness of short lines in an ad campaign.
+It is one of the most popular Indian TV ads that reveals the effectiveness of short lines and old advertisement taglines in an ad campaign.
+Das Writing Services specialises in crisp taglines like this for confectionery brands.

 Video Source: Amul TV